The Pupil Premium Grant is additional funding given to schools to:

 - A designated member of the SMT maintains an overview of pupil premium provision map

-The Governors have appointed Fiona Quinton as the pupil premium governor.
+The Governors have appointed Andrea Messios as pupil premium governor.

 The Governing Body will consider the information provided and will ensure that there is an annual statement to the parents on the school website outlining how the Pupil Premium funding has been used to address the issue of closing the gap for pupils eligible for Pupil Premium.